-1. A parent of a student in grade 3 who is identified anytime during the year as being at risk of retention may request that the school immediately begin collecting evidence for a portfolio. (§ 1008.25 (5) (c), F.S.)

-2. The district shall provide written notification to the parent of any third grade student who is retained that his or her child has not met requirements for promotion and the reasons the child is not eligible for good cause exemption.
-The notification will include a description of proposed interventions and supports that will be provided to the child. (§ 1008.25 (5) (b) (7) (b) 2, F.S.)

-3. The school district will conduct a review of all retained third grade student who did not score above a Level 1 on the statewide standardized English Language Arts assessment and did not meet one of the good cause exemptions, and shall address supports and services needed to remediate the deficiency.

-4. The district will provide retained third grade students with a highly effective teacher as determined by student performance data and above-satisfactory performance appraisals. (§ 1008.25 (7) (b) 3, F.S.)The district will provide retained third grade students with a teacher who is certified or endorsed in reading and is rated highly effective as determined by the teacher's performance evaluation system. (§ 1008.25 (7) (b) 3, F.S.)

-- 5. The district will establish an intensive reading acceleration course for any student retained in grade 3 who was previously retained in kindergarten, grade 1, or grade 2.
-The intensive reading acceleration course must provide the following: uninterrupted reading instruction for the majority of student contact time each day and opportunities to master the grade 4 state academic standards in other core subject areas through content-rich texts; small group instruction; reduced teacher-student ratios; the use of explicit, systematic, and multisensory reading interventions, including intensive language, phonics, and vocabulary instruction, and use of a speech-language therapist if necessary, that have proven results in accelerating student reading achievement within the same school year; and a read-at-home plan. (§ 1008.25 (7) (b) 4, F.S.) - 6.
-The district provides for the mid-year promotion of any retained third grade student who can demonstrate that he or she is a successful and independent reader, reading at or above grade level, and ready to be promoted to grade four.
-Reevaluating any retained third grade student may include subsequent assessments, alternative assessments, and portfolio reviews in accordance with rules of the State Board of Education.
+- 1. A parent of a student in Grade 3 who is identified anytime during the year as being at risk of retention may request that the school immediately begin collecting evidence for a portfolio. (§ 1008.25 (5) (d), F.S.) - 2.
+The district shall provide written notification to the parent of any Third Grade student who is retained that the child has not met requirements for promotion and the reasons the child is not eligible for good cause exemption.
+The notification will include a description of proposed interventions and supports that will be provided to the child. (§ 1008.25 (5) (4) F.S.) - 3.
+The school district will conduct a review of all retained Third Grade students who did not score above a Level 1 on the statewide standardized English Language Arts assessment and did not meet one of the good cause exemptions, and shall address supports and services needed to remediate the deficiency. - 4.
+The district will provide retained Third Grade students with: - a. teacher who is certified or endorsed in reading and is rated highly effective as determined by the teacher's performance evaluation (§ 1008.25 (7) (b) 3, F.S.). - 5.
+The district will establish an intensive reading acceleration course for any student retained in Grade 3 who was previously retained in Kindergarten, Grade 1, or Grade 2.
+The intensive reading acceleration course must provide the following: uninterrupted reading instruction for the majority of student contact time each day and opportunities to master the Grade 4 state academic standards in other core subject areas through content-rich texts; small group instruction; reduced teacher-student ratios; the use of explicit, systematic, and multisensory reading interventions, including intensive language, phonics, and vocabulary instruction, and use of a speech-language therapist if necessary, that have proven results in accelerating student reading achievement within the same school year; and a read-at-home plan. (§ 1008.25 (7) (b) 4, F.S.) - 6.
+The district provides for the mid-year promotion of any retained Third Grade student who can demonstrate independent reading at or above grade level and ready to be promoted to Grade Four.
+Reevaluating any retained Third Grade student may include subsequent assessments, alternative assessments, and portfolio reviews in accordanc with rules of the State Board of Education.
 Students promoted during the school year after November 1 must demonstrate proficiency levels in reading (§ 1008.25 (7) (b) 2, F.S.)
 Students promoted during the school year after November 1 must demonstrate proficiency level in reading equivalent to the level necessary for the beginning of grade four.
 The rules adopted by the State Board of Education must include standards that provide a reasonable expectation that the student's progress is sufficient to master appropriate grade four level reading skills.
 To promote a student mid-year using a locally selected standardized assessment, there must be evidence that the student scored at or above grade level in reading comprehension as demonstrated by standard scores or percentiles consistent with the month of promotion.
-Evidence of mastery includes: successful completion of portfolio elements (to be used in conjunction with other indicators of the student's reading level) or satisfactory performance on а locally-selected standardized assessment.
+Evidence of mastery includes: successful completion of portfolio elements (to be used in conjunction with other indicators of the student's reading level) or satisfactory performance on a locally-selected standardized assessment.